abouchard-ds/QA.d/README.md

 Historical Stock Market Data Downloader for Quantitative Analysis or general dataset creation in a data science context.

 ## Summary
-QASMS_downloader (quantitative analysis -for- stock market software) is a small bash script to automatically download historical data for stocks from Yahoo Finance (as data source) and format it as CSV file.
+QASMS_downloader (quantitative analysis stock market software) is a small bash script to automatically download historical data for stocks from Yahoo Finance (as data source) and format it as CSV file.
 It has a small GUI made with zenity.
 You can download historical data from the ~1960 until yesterday at midnight.
 It downloads the data per stock so I will add a stock picker window in the future.
 For the moment you will need to edit the array "arr" in the script to select your own stocks.

+**This is only the stepping stone to a greater project for complete Quants.**

 ## Pre-requisites
 The program has been developed and tested on Ubuntu 17.10.
 The following are used by the script.
 Nothing fancy, was default install on Ubuntu 17.10.